dajefo/TicTacAlc/README.md

 <br>

 ## NodeRed
-Use my code from here: [Code](/doc/code/NodeRed)
+Use my NodeRed code from here: [Code](/doc/code/NodeRed)

 If you use my helpers and my light entity's it should recocnize all of them. <br>
-If you want to use your own one's instead you have to change the node in the picture below:
+If you want to use your own one's instead you have to change the node's in the picture below:

 ![](/doc/pic/NodeRed.png)